 Meet Henry VIII

-The Henry VIII tours are on Wednesdays from 24 July to 28 August 2019 with family tours in the afternoon (that include time for dressing up) and adult tours in the evening (that include a glass of wine).
+The Henry VIII tours were on Wednesdays in August 2019 with family tours in the afternoon (that included time for dressing up) and adult tours in the evening (that included a glass of wine).

 I’ve given you lots of information before these details as I felt the tour had a lot of assumed knowledge.
 But do your reading in advance and you’ll enjoy hearing a first-hand account of life in the 1500s from the infamous King.